Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

 #### ⬆️ Consider a Progression Framework

 An engineering progression framework is a structured set of guidelines and expectations.
 The framework defines the skills, competencies, and experiences.
 It describes what is needed for engineers to advance in their careers.
 It outlines the knowledge, responsibilities, and behaviours required for each level of advancement.
 Enabling employees to understand how to develop their careers and what the business expects from them.
 If written correctly, the framework can provide a clear career path for employees.
 It can guide equitable and consistent promotions and create a more motivated and engaged workforce.
-However, you can't bake in DEI, so ensure that what you publish supports your efforts to be fair and inclusive.
+However, you can't bake in diversity, equity and inclusion, so ensure that what you publish supports your efforts to offer the same opportunity to everyone.

 With a published progression framework, businesses can provide clear guidance.
 What skills and experience are necessary for advancement?
+How will you measure success so they can progress?
 The framework can help prepare both managers and individual contributors for their roles.
 It will help them make a smooth transition into their new positions or prepare for the future.
 By proposing a path for growth and development, organisations prove commitment to their employees.
 They increase employee motivation and job satisfaction.
 They will more often retain team members seeking growth opportunities.
+Decide whether the framework is a loose guide or rigid levelling tool.
+You need to ensure all managers use it in the same way and calibrate with each other so the outcomes are fair to all.

 #### 🙌 Support in the role